Windows

 What happens when done?

-Follow these steps to turn the feature on or off.
-Note: You must be logged in as an administrator to change system-wide language settings.
+Follow these steps to adjust your settings.
+Note: You must have administrator privileges to change these system-wide language settings.

-1. Open the Windows Settings app.
-You can do this by opening the Start menu and choosing Settings, or by pressing the Windows key + I on your keyboard to open Settings app.
+1. Open the Settings app.
+Press the Windows key + I on your keyboard.

-2. Click on the Time & language button on the left side of the window.
+2. Click on Time & language in the left menu.

 Windows 11 recognize non-native accents for this language